Stephanie Cellino, LMHC

 What I do:

-- Research, Create & Present the most Up-to-date, Evidence Based Trainings that aim to build awareness and generate a Trauma-Informed Approach.
+- Research, Create & Present the most Up-to-date, Evidence Based Trainings that aim to build awareness and generate a Trauma Responsive approach.

 - Answer any questions you might have about the services we offer.
-I am happy to help.
-Please reach out, there’s no such thing as a dumb question!
+Please reach out, I am happy to help.

 What I do: